frennkie/django-ip2tor/readme.md

 - Heartbeat / Check
 - Maybe: validate/clean/save that models are only set to things the user owns
 - AGBs/ToS
+- loaddata did't work (caused by signal activity) - check again now that celery tasks are used.

 https://github.com/jazzband/django-taggit/commit/90c7224018c941b9a260c8e8bed166536f5870df